 - Communication is key.
 Keep all interested parties informed at all times about any change or development.
 Plan specific dates for monthly or weekly meetings with a predefined topic to discuss at each meeting.
 Use this checklist to plan those meetings.

-- Any information you send out, through emails, social media posts, or that you publish on your conference website, should be very clear and verified.
+- Ensure clear and accurate information.
+Any information you send out, through emails, social media posts, or that you publish on your conference website, should be very clear and verified.
 Once something incorrect goes out, it can create a lot of confusion.
 Always have a second pair of eyes looking over everything.

 - Ask for guidance.
 People with experience or past organizers might be able to connect you with venues, vendors and sponsors they have worked with before.
 They can also provide you with important tips.